What is “water fluoridation”?

 Do communities in Canada have fluoridated water?

-Currently, over 14 million people in Canada are receiving the benefits of water fluoridation.
-Alberta, Manitoba and Ontario have the highest percentage of fluoridated water in Canada ranging from 70-76%.
-In BC only 4% of water is fluoridated (Reference).
+Currently, over 13 million people in Canada are receiving the benefits of water fluoridation.
+Manitoba, Ontario and the Northwest Terratories have the highest percentage of fluoridated water in Canada ranging from 61-75%.
+In BC, 53,000 residents benefit from fluoridated community water supplies.

 Is it true that the fluoride used in Canada's drinking water is a hazardous waste?